Feed on

 Variations

-• Make Double Chocolate Chip Muffins by adding a quarter cup of cocoa to the dry mix.
-Leave out the banana and add a couple of table spoons yoghurt to the liquid mix (or extra milk if you don’t have yoghurt)
+- Make Double Chocolate Chip Muffins by adding a quarter cup of cocoa to the dry mix.
+Leave out the banana and add a couple of table spoons of yoghurt to the liquid mix (or extra milk if you don’t have yoghurt)

-• If you have no bananas, use any tinned fruit you might have in the cupboard.
+- If you have no bananas, use any tinned fruit you might have in the cupboard.
 Drain and add one or two cups of chopped fruit to the liquid mix.
-Try peaches, pears or mixed friut.
+Try peaches, pears or mixed fruit.
 Leave out the chocolate chips

-• Apple Muffins are delicious.
-Just add one cup of cooked apples (from a tin if you are pressed for time) to the liquid mix in place of the banana.
+- Apple Muffins are delicious.
+Just add one cup of cooked apples (from a tin if you’re pressed for time) to the liquid mix in place of the banana.
 No need for chocolate chips – unless of course you fancy apple and chocolate chip muffins

-• You can make 24 smaller muffins or 6 mega muffins – remember to vary the time cooked accordingly
+- You can make 24 smaller muffins or 6 mega muffins – remember to vary the cooking time accordingly

 Handy Tips

-• I put over-ripe bananas in the freezer until I need them to make muffins.
+- I put over-ripe bananas in the freezer until I need them to make some muffins.
 They go completely black and when defrosted the banana just squeezes out.
 It looks a bit revolting, but they make great banana muffins

 Jan Littlehales